 THE FUNCTION OF THE PRESIDENT OF KIRTLAND COMMUNITY COLLEGE

 Kirtland Community College adheres to the “open door” policy of admitting individuals who wish to take advantage of the instructional programs offered by the college.
-These individuals shall be admitted to the college without regard to race, color, creed, religion, sex, national origin, age, or handicap.
+These individuals shall be admitted to the college without regard to race, color, creed, religion, sex, sexual orientation, national origin, age, or handicap.

-Attainment of the objectives of the educational programs conducted at Kirtland Community College requires mutual understanding and cooperation among the board of trustees, the President and administrative staff, faculty, professional personnel, the services personnel, and other citizens of the community.
-To this end, free and open exchange of views is desirable, proper, and necessary.
+Attainment of the objectives of the educational programs conducted at Kirtland Community College requires mutual understanding and cooperation among the Board of trustees, the President and administrative staff, faculty, professional personnel, the services personnel, and other citizens of the community.
+To this end, the free and open exchange of views is desirable, proper, and necessary.

 THE BUSINESS MANAGEMENT FUNCTION